 Big Shifter believes that our clients should feel and be smarter after they complete a project with us.
-They should feel knowledgable with the website that we deliver so that they can be self sufficient if they choose to be.
+They should feel knowledgeable about the website that we deliver so that they can be self-sufficient if they choose to be.

 Some people may see this as a waste of time and as a lost opportunity for more work.
 The old school consulting model is essentially the same story described in my intro paragraph.
 Keep the client dependent on the consultant.